The Variational Method of Moments: Kernel VMM

-\Cref{asm:non-degenerate} is slightly subtle, and is used to ensure that the objective $J_n$ defined above converges to a well-behaved limiting objective $J$ that is uniquely minimized by $\theta_0$, which is central to our consistency proof.
+\Cref{asm:non-degenerate} is slightly subtle and is used to ensure that the objective $J_n$ defined above converges to a well-behaved limiting objective $J$ that is uniquely minimized by $\theta_0$, which is central to our consistency proof.
 In the absence of this assumption, it is possible that the limiting objective may diverge.
-We note that in the case of $m=1$, the assumption is clearly equivalent to requiring that $\e[V(Z;\theta)^{-2}] < \infty$ for each $\theta \in \Theta$.
-In the general case when $m \geq 1$, if we define $\sigma_{\text{min}}(Z;\theta)$ to be the minimum eigenvalue of $V(Z;\theta)$, then this condition is equivalent to requiring that $\e[\sigma_{\text{min}}(Z;\theta)^{-2}] < \infty$ for each $\theta \in \Theta$.
-Therefore, in either case it can be viewed in terms of certain moments defined in terms of the data distribution and $\rho$ being bounded.
+We note that in the case of $m=1$, the second part of the assumption is equivalent to requiring that $\|V(Z;\tilde\theta)^{-1}\|_\infty, \|V(Z;\theta_0)^{-1}\|_\infty < \infty$, and in the case that the prior estimate $\tilde\theta_n$ is consistent we only need this condition to hold at $\theta_0=\tilde\theta$.
+In general, it can be viewed in terms of certain moments defined in terms of the data distribution and $\rho$ being bounded.

 With these assumptions, we are prepared to state our consistency result.